 A long held interest in, and active participation within the landscape has been central to my art practice.

-In having a civil engineering and quality management background, it is not surprising that the approach taken to my painting has primarily been one of process – a process of exploring and applying transparent glazes over a pure white, textured base.
-This considered and systematic approach allows one to observe and arrive at tones and depth of colour not necessarily experienced by a single, direct application of paint.
+The approach taken to my painting has primarily been one of process – a process of exploring and applying transparent glazes over a pure white, textured base.
+This considered and systematic approach (commonly referred to as glazing) allows one to observe and arrive at tones and depth of colour not necessarily experienced by a single, direct application of opaque paint.

 Although earlier works were of an expressionist composition, the more recent Western Port works reflect a more minimalist and abstracted approach whereby the primary interest is in the effect of changing light conditions within a marine environment.
 It is this translucency and transition in colour, as dictated by the ever changing weather patterns, that hold my interest and which I continue to explore in my work.